reneeteng/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-ks-on-huawei-cce.md

 First, create a Kubernetes Cluster according to the resources.
 Meet the requirements below (ignore this part if your environment is as required).

 - KubeSphere 3.0.0 supports Kubernetes `1.15.x`, `1.16.x`, `1.17.x`, and `1.18.x` by default.
 Select a version and create the cluster, e.g. `v1.15.11`, `v1.17.9`.
-- Ensure the cloud computing network for your Kubernetes cluster works, or use an elastic IP when “uto Create”or “Select Existing”; or confgiure the network after the cluster is created.
+- Ensure the cloud computing network for your Kubernetes cluster works, or use an elastic IP when "Auto Create" or "Select Existing";; or configure the network after the cluster is created.
 Refer to Configure [NAT Gateway](https://support.huaweicloud.com/en-us/productdesc-natgateway/en-us_topic_0086739762.html).
 - Select `s3.xlarge.2`  `4-core｜8GB` for nodes and add more if necessary (3 and more nodes are required for production environment).

 ### Create a public key for kubectl